"Designing Growth Strategies is in our DNA"

 Based on ownership, the market is categorized into hospital-owned, physician-owned, and others.

-The hospital-owned segment is anticipated to witness the highest CAGR over 2022-2029.
+The hospital-owned segment is anticipated to witness the highest CAGR during the forecast period.
 Over the years, hospitals have increased their ownership stake in the U.S. physician groups.
-Also, there has been an increase in acquiring physician practices during the pandemic, as physicians struggled to maintain groups, which boosted the segmental market growth.
+Also, there has been an increase in acquiring physician practices during the pandemic, as physicians struggled to maintain groups, which boosted the segmental growth.

-• In April 2022, a report published by Avalere Health reported that the percentage of hospital-owned practices increased between 28% and 44%, respectively.
+• In April 2022, a report published by Avalere Health reported that the percentage of hospital-owned practices increased from 28% to 44%.

 On the other hand, the physician-owned segment will exhibit considerable growth during the forecast period owing to physicians' struggle to maintain their practices due to administrative burden and shift toward hospital-owned groups of physicians.